bestape/alchemy/README.md

 However, unlike a torus, a *metal-Pythag*'s point-at-Infinity loop-around also has a positive & negative Infinite number-line sequence (recursion).

-This positive (forward) & negative (backward) number-line exists as an exponent of a scale-symmetry base and provides the Infinite stack index for my definition of unique input-output data.
+This positive (forward) & negative (backward) number-line exists as an exponent of a scale-symmetry base and provides the Infinite stack index for my definition of unique input-output data, like a sequence generating function does.

 ### problem & opportunity